ONSdigital/census-rh-performance-test/README.md

     $ gcp rh loadgen
     $ kubectl delete svc locust-master
     $ kubectl delete deployment locust-master
+    $ # To delete single worker instance
     $ kubectl delete deployment locust-worker
+    $ # To delete multiple workers, whose descriptor was created by the generateWorkersManifests script:
+    $ kubectl delete -f /tmp/locustWorkers

 Once the services have been deployed you should be able to open a browser and go to the Locust master control panel.
 You can launch it from the browser by firstly in GCP switching to the census-rh-loadgen environment.
 They go to 'Services & Ingress -> locust-master' and click on the port 80 external endpoint.